Intensive, consultation-based résumé writing:

 Résumé Realities

-Take a look at Killer Myths, the most dangerous conventional wisdom about résumés.
+Take a look at Killer Myths, conventional wisdom about résumés that wrecks many people’s job searches.

-A lot of what “everyone says” about résumés is just guesswork, sales hype, and partial information, carelessly copied, chopped up, mixed up, taken out of context, and repeated for decades, often long after it’s outdated.
+A lot of what “everyone says” about résumés—everyone from the “experts” to your in-laws—is just guesswork, sales hype, and partial information, carelessly copied, chopped up, mixed together, taken out of context, and repeated for decades, often long after it’s outdated.
 (How does this happen?
 See our #1 Résumé Tip.)

 The résumé business is also a lot more complicated than people think.
-There are no standards in this business, for either products or quality.
+There are no standards for anything.
 The price/quality relationship can be very loose.
-And résumé services are very much not all the same.
+Certifications mean next to nothing.
 See The Résumé Business in General.

 There’s a lot of valuable information on those pages.
 Some of it you may not find anywhere else, and I doubt very much that it exists all in one place anywhere else.

-It’s also an example of my professional approach to information—and of my knowledge of résumés.
-Compare it to what you see elsewhere.
+It’s also an example of my own approach to the résumé business.
+I invite you to compare it to what you see elsewhere.

 ABOUT CRYSTAL RÉSUMÉS

-I’ve also edited and written proposals and key business communications for marketing consultancies and other firms, consulted on editorial style, and edited scholarly and technical books, reference works, and doctoral theses.
+I’ve edited and re-written proposals and key business communications for marketing consultancies and other firms, consulted on editorial style, and edited scholarly and technical books, reference works, and doctoral theses.

 Some of the better-known organizations I worked for directly in New York were: